Take-Over-Games/LavenderVR/linux-hosting.md

 === Run and save logs ===

 This script will add logs and timestamps to the logs.
 Useful for diagnosing problems.
 If ran in a screen session, will also restart the server automatically if it can't detect the process.
 Will update this to be less awful in the future.
+Lavender does have a -logfile option now but it does not produce timestamps.

 <code>
 #!/bin/bash